 LMB Work Experience Placements

-We will be looking for students in Years 10-13 who are enthusiastic, interested in and show a flare for the biological sciences.
+We are looking for students in Years 10-13 who are enthusiastic, interested in and show a flare for the biological sciences.
 You should be keen to learn, enjoy meeting new people and being challenged.
 You should also have good attention to detail and the ability to follow instructions.

-If you would like to apply, please send the following to firstname.lastname@example.org (please add this email address to your ‘safe senders’ list so our reply doesn’t end up in your junk box) when applications re-open in October 2018.
+If you would like to apply, please send the following to email@example.com (please add this email address to your ‘safe senders’ list so our reply doesn’t end up in your junk box):

 - CV (this should include a list of the subjects you are studying with predicted/obtained grades, and brief details of your extra-curricular activities, hobbies and any previous work experience).